Sikorsky CH-53K King Stallion: United States Marine Corps

 In May 2018, the first CH-53K King Stallion was delivered to the USMC.

-The U.S. Marine Corps received its first CH-53K simulator at Marine Corps Air Station New River in Jacksonville, North Carolina on 1 May 2020.
+In May 2020, the U.S. Marine Corps received its first CH-53K simulator at Marine Corps Air Station New River in Jacksonville, North Carolina.
 It is a Containerized Flight Training Device (CFTD) built by Lockheed Martin, Sikorsky's parent company.

-On 22 April 2022, Lt.
+In April 2022, Lt.
 General Mark R. Wise, Deputy Commandant for Aviation, declared initial operational capability for the CH-53K.

 Israel

 In 2009, the Israeli Air Force (IAF) said it would evaluate the new variant after it flies.
 In August 2015, it formalized a requirement for the CH-53K, listing the type as a "very high priority" item to enable the service to perform missions only the platform is capable of.
 Israel's current CH-53 "Yasur" fleet is to remain operational until 2025.

 The CH-53K competed with the Boeing CH-47F Chinook for an order of approximately 20 helicopters to replace the CH-53 Yasur.
-In February 2021, the Israeli Ministry of Defense announced the CH-53K's selection.
-On 31 December 2021, it was announced that Israel had signed a deal to buy 12 CH-53Ks.
+In February 2021, the Israeli Ministry of Defense selected the CH-53K.
+In December 2021, Israel signed a deal to buy 12 CH-53Ks.

 US Navy

-In August 2023, Sikorsky announced they had been awarded a contract by the US Navy for 35 helicopters at a total cost of $2.77 billion, including eight aircraft for Israel.
+In August 2023, Sikorsky was awarded a contract by the US Navy for 35 helicopters at a total cost of $2.77 billion, including eight aircraft for Israel.